HTTPArchive/almanac.httparchive.org/src/content/en/2019/page-weight.md

 ### More bandwidth isn't a magic bullet for web performance

 Even if more people had access to better devices and cheaper connections, that wouldn't be a complete solution.
 Double the bandwidth doesn't mean twice as fast.
-In fact, it has been demonstrated that increasing bandwidth by up to 1233% only made pages 55% faster ([see the study here](https://developer.akamai.com/blog/2015/06/09/heres-why-more-bandwidth-isnt-magic-bullet-web-performance)).
+In fact, [it has been demonstrated](https://developer.akamai.com/blog/2015/06/09/heres-why-more-bandwidth-isnt-magic-bullet-web-performance) that increasing bandwidth by up to 1,233% only made pages 55% faster.

 The problem is latency.
 Most of our networking protocols require a lot of round-trips, and each of those round trips imposes a latency penalty.
 For as long as latency continues to be a performance problem (which is to say, for the foreseeable future), the major performance culprit will continue to be that a typical web page today contains a hundred or so assets hosted on dozens of different servers.
 Many of these assets are unoptimized, unmeasured, unmonitored—and therefore unpredictable.

 ### What types of assets does the HTTP Archive track, and how much do they matter?

-Here's a quick glossary of the page composition metrics the HTTP Archive tracks, and how much they matter in terms of performance and user experience:
+Here's a quick glossary of the page composition metrics that the HTTP Archive tracks, and how much they matter in terms of performance and user experience:

-- **Total size** - This is the total weight in kilobytes of the page.
+- The **total size** is the total weight in bytes of the page.
 It matters especially to mobile users who have limited and/or metered data.

-- **HTML** - HTML is typically the smallest resource on the page.
+- **HTML** is typically the smallest resource on the page.
 Its performance risk is negligible.

-- **Images** - Unoptimized images are often the greatest contributor to page bloat.
-Looking at the 90th percentile of data gathered for the Almanac, images accounted for a whopping 5220KB of a roughly 7MB page.
-In other words, images comprised almost 75% of the total page weight.
+- Unoptimized **images** are often the greatest contributor to page bloat.
+Looking at the 90th percentile of the distribution of page weight, images account for a whopping 5.2 MB of a roughly 7 MB page.
+In other words, images comprise almost 75% of the total page weight.
 And if that already wasn't enough, the number of images on a page has been linked to lower conversion rates on retail sites.
 (More on that later.)

-- **JavaScript** - JavaScript matters.
-A page can have a relatively low JS weight but still suffer from JS-inflicted performance problems.
-Even a single 100KB third-party script can wreak havoc with your page.
+- **JavaScript** matters.
+A page can have a relatively low JavaScript weight but still suffer from JavaScript-inflicted performance problems.
+Even a single 100 KB third-party script can wreak havoc with your page.
 The more scripts on your page, the greater the risk.

-  It's not enough to focus solely on blocking JS.
+  It's not enough to focus solely on blocking JavaScript.
 It's possible for your pages to contain zero blocking resources and still have less-than-optimal performance because of how your JavaScript is rendered.
-That's why it's so important to understand CPU usage on your pages—because JavaScript consumes more CPU than all other browser activities combined.
-While JS blocks the CPU, the browser can't respond to user input.
-This creates what's commonly called "jank"—that annoying feeling of jittery, unstable page rendering.
+That's why it's so important to understand CPU usage on your pages, because JavaScript consumes more CPU than all other browser activities combined.
+While JavaScript blocks the CPU, the browser can't respond to user input.
+This creates what's commonly called "jank": that annoying feeling of jittery, unstable page rendering.

-- **CSS** - Stylesheets are an incredible boon for modern web pages.
-They solve a myriad of design problems, from browser compatibility to design maintenance and updating.
-Without stylesheets, we wouldn't have great things like responsive design.
+- **CSS** is an incredible boon for modern web pages.
+It solves a myriad of design problems, from browser compatibility to design maintenance and updating.
+Without CSS, we wouldn't have great things like responsive design.
 But, like JavaScript, CSS doesn't have to be bulky to cause problems.
 Poorly executed stylesheets can create a host of performance problems, ranging from stylesheets taking too long to download and parse, to improperly placed stylesheets that block the rest of the page from rendering.
-And similarly to JS, more CSS files equals more potential trouble.
+And, similarly to JavaScript, more CSS files equals more potential trouble.

 ### Bigger, complex pages can be bad for your business

 Let's assume you're not a heartless monster who doesn't care about your site's visitors.
 But if you are, you should know that serving bigger, more complex pages hurts you, too.
-That was one of the findings of a [Google-led machine-learning study](https://www.thinkwithgoogle.com/marketing-resources/experience-design/mobile-page-speed-load-time/) that gathered over a million beacons worth of real user data from retail sites.
+That was one of the findings of a [Google-led machine learning study](https://www.thinkwithgoogle.com/marketing-resources/experience-design/mobile-page-speed-load-time/) that gathered over a million beacons' worth of real user data from retail sites.

-There were three really important takeaways from this research by Google:
+There were three really important takeaways from this research:

 1. **The total number of elements on a page was the greatest predictor of conversions.** Hopefully this doesn't come as a huge surprise to you, given what we've just covered about the performance risks imposed by the various assets that make up a modern web page.

-2. **The number of images on a page was the second greatest predictor of conversions.** Sessions which converted users had 38% fewer images than sessions that didn't convert.
+2. **The number of images on a page was the second greatest predictor of conversions.** Sessions in which users converted had 38% fewer images than in sessions that didn't convert.

 <figure>
   <a href="/static/images/2019/18_Page_Weight/ch18_fig1_conversion_difference.png">